what causes swim bladder disease in angelfish?

 Why Is My Angelfish Swimming Sideways?

-Swim bladder disease in angelfish results in the fish swimming oddly or frantically.
-The disorder itself is a progressive illness that eventually renders the fish unable to swim properly.
 Unable to maintain buoyancy, it floats upside down or on its side.
-A bad swim bladder is usually a symptom of another illness, rather than a standalone disorder.
+A badly affected swim bladder is usually a symptom of another illness rather than a standalone disorder.

-Swim bladder disease is caused by a wide variety of primary issues.
-Most can be prevented with proper feeding and care.
-The most common trigger is improper tank parameters that result in constipation.
 Over-feeding, which also results in constipation, can escalate to the point of being deadly.
-Providing a healthy tank and proper diet goes a long way to preventing this disorder.
+Providing a healthy tank and a well-optimized diet goes a long way toward preventing this disorder.

 What Causes Swim Bladder Disease In Angelfish?